Tableau vivant

-A tableau may either be 'performed' live, or depicted in painting, photography and sculpture, such as in many works of the Romantic, Aesthetic, Symbolist, Pre-Raphaelite, and Art Nouveau movements.
+They were a popular medieval form that revived considerably from the 19th century, probably as they were very suitable for recording by photography.
+The participants were now mostly amateurs, participating in a quick and easy form of amateur dramatics that could be brought together in an evening, and required little skill in acting or speaking.
+They were also popular for various sorts of community events and parades.

-In the late 19th and early 20th centuries, tableaux sometimes featured poses plastiques ('flexible poses') by virtually nude models, providing a form of erotic entertainment, both on stage and in print.
+In the late 19th and early 20th centuries, there was also a type of tableau used in the professional theatre, taking advantage of the extra latitude the law allowed for the display of nudity so long as the actors did not move.
+Tableaux featured poses plastiques ('flexible poses') by virtually nude models, providing a form of erotic entertainment, both on stage and in print.

 Tableaux continue to the present day in the form of living statues, street performers who busk by posing in costume.

-Origin
+Another present day example of Tableaux vivant is live Nativity scenes.
+In film or live theatre, the performers sometimes briefly freeze in position for a tableau vivant effect.

+History

-Occasionally, a Mass was punctuated with short dramatic scenes and painting-like tableaux.
+In the Middle Ages occasionally a Mass was punctuated with short dramatic scenes and painting-like tableaux.
 They were a major feature of festivities for royal weddings, coronations and royal entries into cities.
 Often the actors imitated statues or paintings, much in the manner of modern street entertainers, but in larger groups, and mounted on elaborate temporary stands along the path of the main procession.
-Johan Huizinga, in The Autumn of the Middle Ages, describes the use and design of tableaux vivants in the late middle ages.
+Johan Huizinga, in The Autumn of the Middle Ages, describes the use and design of tableaux vivants in the Late Middle Ages.
 Many paintings and sculptures probably recreate tableaux vivants, by which art historians sometimes account for groups of rather static figures.
-Artists were often the designers of public pageanty of this sort.
+Artists were often the designers of public pageantry of this sort.

-The history of Western visual arts in general, until the modern era, has had a focus on symbolic, arranged presentation, and (aside from direct personal portraiture) was heavily dependent on stationary artists' models in costume – essentially small-scale tableaux vivants with the artist as temporary audience.
+The history of Western visual arts in general, until the modern era, has had a focus on symbolic, arranged presentation, and (aside from direct personal portraiture) was heavily dependent on stationary artists' models in costume – which can be regarded as small-scale tableaux vivants with the artist as temporary audience.
 The Realism movement, with more naturalistic depictions, did not begin until the mid-19th century, a direct reaction against Romanticism and its heavy dependence on stylized tableau format.

+The invention of photography caused a revival in the form.
+Initially photography was expensive, and the form flourished in the English country house parties of the rich.
+Queen Victoria was an early adopter (only taking the part of the audience herself).
+In the mid-1850s the actors were her children, who performed tableaux for their parents 14th wedding anniversary in 1854.
+By the 1890s the settings had become very elaborate, as when her third son Prince Arthur, Duke of Connaught and Strathearn, his wife and their three children posed for a Japanese Scene, in 1891.

+They became popular for community events and festivals, very often using children, who might parade before settling into a tableau for the audience and a camera.